-The Low dropout linear regulator or LDO can be used in applications where you need to drop a higher input voltage to a lower output voltage at relatively moderate power levels.
+Low-dropout (LDO) linear regulators are cost-effective and simple solutions for noise-sensitive applications where you need to drop a higher input voltage to a lower output voltage at relatively moderate power levels.
 They are especially suitable in applications which require low noise, low current and which have a small difference between the input and output voltage.

 LDOs regulate the output voltage by controlling the conduction of the pass element in a linear regulation.
 This linear regulation provides accurate, noise free output voltage which can quickly respond to load changes on the output.
 The key advantage of an LDO is its simplicity and low cost design with low noise and fast voltage conversion.